A fast forward about cycling four months across six countries in the Middle East and Caucasus region.

 I came across Turkey, Georgia, Armenia, Iran, United Arab Emirates and Oman.

 If you enjoy watching this video then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
 Thank you!

-And if you enjoy watching it a lot, then I'd appreciate if you support me in the content production process and buy me a coffee.
+And if you enjoy watching it a lot, then I'd appreciate if you'd support me with a virtual cup of coffee on Ko-fi.
 Cheers! :)

 Click here if you want to take a look at my equipment.